 - A. Overview: The responsibilities of the commissioning team members in the commissioning process are summarized in the following.
-Their responsibilities are listed here to further clarify the commissioning process. - B. Architect, Design Engineers of Record: - 1.
-All tasks of the designers are applicable only if it is within their contracted scope of services. - 2.
-Construction Phase: - a.
-Attend the commissioning kick-off meeting and selected commissioning team meetings, including the controls coordination meeting, as necessary. - b.
+Their responsibilities are listed here to further clarify the commissioning process. - B. Architect, Design Engineers of Record: - All tasks of the designers are applicable only if it is within their contracted scope of services. - 2.
+Construction Phase: - Attend the commissioning kick-off meeting and selected commissioning team meetings, including the controls coordination meeting, as necessary. - b.
 Perform normal submittal review, construction observation, O&M manual review. - c.
 Review the coordination drawings. - d.
 Assist in clarifying the operation and control of commissioned equipment in areas where the specifications, control drawings or equipment documentation is not sufficient for writing detailed testing procedures. - e.
 Witness selected testing. - f.
 Coordinate resolution of commissioning deficiencies and warranty issues identified during commissioning, as necessary. - g.
-Provide an overview of system design and function during selected operator trainings. - C. Commissioning Provider:
+Provide an overview of system design and function during selected operator trainings.

+C. Commissioning Provider:

-- Construction Phase: - a.
+- 1. Construction Phase: - a.
 The primary role of the Commissioning Provider is to develop and coordinate the execution of the process of improved equipment installation and checkout and to verify and document that systems are functioning in accordance with the Contract Documents.
 The Commissioning Provider is not responsible for design concept, design criteria, compliance with codes, design or general construction scheduling, cost estimating, or construction management, unless specifically stated otherwise in the Contract Documents.
 The Commissioning Provider may assist with problem-solving non-conformance or deficiencies, but ultimately that responsibility resides with the Trade Contractors. - b.
-Coordinate the commissioning work with the contractor team to ensure that commissioning activities are being scheduled into the master schedule. - c.
+Coordinate the commissioning work with the Contractor Team to ensure that commissioning activities are being scheduled into the master schedule. - c.
 Revise, if necessary, the construction phase commissioning plan developed during design. - d.
-Plan and conduct commissioning meetings including the kick-off meeting and controls integration meeting, as needed, and distribute minutes. - 1) Controls Integration Meeting: Coordinate the final approval process for the control system submittal via a meeting attended by the Controls Contractor, Owner, and Mechanical Engineer.
+Plan and conduct commissioning meetings including the kick-off meeting and controls integration meeting, as needed, and distribute minutes. - 1) Pre-balancing Meeting: After initial pre-balancing a meeting may be required to review pre-balance report. - 2) Controls Integration Meeting: Coordinate the final approval process for the control system submittal via a meeting attended by the Controls Contractor, Owner, and Mechanical Engineer.
 The meeting shall occur after the controls submittal is issued for initial review, but prior to final approval. - e.
-Review normal Trade Subcontractor submittals applicable to systems being commissioned concurrent with the A/E reviews for compliance with commissioning.
+Review normal Trade Subcontractor submittals applicable to systems being commissioned concurrent with the A/E reviews for compliance with